 Even though my dad and I have continued to have a special bond, and even though he would never say that to me or about me, I carried those hurtful words with me wherever I went.
 They became the dominant voice in my head…

-My life became a see-saw between proving my worth and attempting to end my life.
-I was only 13 when I almost succeeded.
+My life became a see-saw between proving my worth and attempting to end my pain – and with it, my life.
+I was only 13 when I almost died by suicide.

 And it didn’t matter how high my grades were, how much money I made, or how many awards I won, I would find myself on the ground, in the fetal position, feeling like an insignificant waste of space.